bdepebhe/hand-made-neural-network/README.md

+# :warning:  DEPRECIATED : This package has been merged with another personal ML library under https://github.com/bdepebhe/handmadeML.git

 # handmade-neural-network
 Personal challenge : re-code all the components of a deep learning algo (weights, biais, backprop, etc) and benchmark it with the same architecture on keras on a typical example